The government issued new guidance ahead of schools returning which acknowledges that social distancing has reduced public transport capacity.

 - Pupils grouped on transport, where possible, should reflect bubbles adopted in school

 - Use of face-coverings for children (except those aged under 11)

-Suffolk on Board have some FAQ's around Coronavirus and a helpful guide about school travel for parents:
+Suffolk on Board have a helpful guide about school travel:

 In the section below, we focus on Special Educational Needs and Disability in relation to school and college transport, though you may be eligible in other circumstances (the distance you live from nearest suitable school, the route to school is unsafe, you are on a low income).

 The Local Offer is where you can find information about the range of local services and opportunities available, including transport arrangements for children and young people with SEND.

 For young children below compulsory school age*, there is no direct duty to arrange transport - sections 509A and 508C of the Education Act 1996 give local authorities discretionary power to make transport arrangements.

 *compulsory school age starts the term following their fifth birthday.

 The Suffolk School Travel policy (PDF) grants discretionary arrangements for children approaching the age of 5 years: